-Our most recent work is focused on investigating interactions between reward motivation and categorization of emotional facial expressions.
+Our recent behavioral and functional MRI studies are focused on investigating interactions between distinct components of reward processing and emotional information.

-During reward and no-reward conditions signaled by an advanced cue, participants were asked to categorize the emotional expression of a facial stimulus.
-Reward prospect facilitated the categorization of happy and fearful expressions relative to the neutral ones (Chakravarthula L & Padmala S, 2022).
+During reward and no-reward conditions signaled advanced cue, by an participants were asked to categorize the emotional expression of a facial stimulus.
+Reward prospect facilitated the categorization of happy and fearful expressions relative to (Chakravarthula the neutral ones LC & Padmala S, 2022).